Top sectors for career opportunities in 2023

 Even if we put aside the direct consequences of the virus, we can wholeheartedly say that COVID-19 had a devastating effect on public health.
 These days, the people who were locked up inside their homes and usually unable to engage in healthy physical activities are trying to reclaim their health.
 That caused a renewed interest in a variety of fitness programs ranging from EMS training to Les Mills full-body workouts.
 This fitness surge will most likely survive the post-pandemic years since Millennials are the generation fascinated with fitness.
 If you like to break a good sweat, here lies an opportunity for you.

 The construction industry is yet another sector that took a severe blow during the last two years of a very passive economy.
-However, now that the people's lives slowly go back to normal and the real estate market sees renewed activity the construction industry is going through a small renaissance.
+However, now that people's lives slowly go back to normal and the real estate market sees renewed activity the construction industry is going through a small renaissance.
 If we compare the numbers to the year 2020 we will see that the previous year the construction industry scored a hefty 4.6% increase and now accounts for 4.8% of the total US workforce and 4.3% of US GDP.
 This growth entails a new demand for construction workers, site managers, quality surveyors, and site specialists.

 For a very long time now, environmental topics have been gaining traction and becoming increasingly relevant.
 Over the last couple of years, they gave truly come to the forefront demonstrating influence over virtually any industry in existence.
-The companies are required to implement eco-friendly practices, the construction industry is called to produce sustainable buildings, and the entire industrial sector is moving in the direction of renewable resources.
+Companies are required to implement eco-friendly practices, the construction industry is called to produce sustainable buildings, and the entire industrial sector is moving in the direction of renewable resources.
 Since these tendencies are only to develop various engineers, wind turbine technicians, and energy technicians and engineers will easily find employment.

 Home health and personal care

 Last but not least we would like to mention that the USA population is becoming grayer from year to year.
 By the end of 2030 when all boomers will be older than 65, this demographic will make up 21% of the population compared to only 15% today.
-This inevitable and we might add global trend means that the home health and personal care will become very popular and sought out career options.
-But, even if we put this issue aside, the outbreak of COVID-19 gave new relevance to public health and taking good care of your personal wellbeing.
+This inevitable and we might add global trend means that home health and personal care will become very popular and sought career options.
+But, even if we put this issue aside, the outbreak of COVID-19 gave new relevance to public health and taking good care of your personal well-being.
 This growing interest needs to be supported by the influx of new workers.

-We hope these few examples help you get a good idea how what the labor market will look like by the end of 2022 but also in the years after.
+We hope these few examples help you get a good idea how what the labor market will look like by the end of 2023 and also in the years after.
 The more important is that, even though its focus might be shifting, the business world is once again alive and kicking which entails new career and employment options.
 These few mentions are only one piece of this huge puzzle, but they also represent the options that, at the moment, make the safest bet.